Counsellor & Psychotherapist Brisbane, Australia

 Daring to dream big pays dividends.
 Today in Paris, making a fashion runway statement, a hat by Australian milliner Karen Bailey.

-High reward indeed for what began from an overly imaginative eleven-year-old brim full of ideas deciding what her head needed best, was a hat.
-Grabbing her mother’s scissors, she eyed a piece of fabric and got to work.
+High reward indeed for what began from an overly imaginative eleven-year-old.
+Brim full of ideas, deciding what her head needed best was a hat Karen grabbed her mother’s scissors, eyed a piece of fabric, and got to work.
 Nothing would get in the way of “finishing the hat, look I made a hat, where there never was a hat” to quote the overly imaginative lyricist Stephen Sondheim.

 “I don’t remember exactly what the hat was like,” said Karen.
 “But I have never forgotten that piece of fabric.
 I cut it from one of my dresses.
 Something my mother was never happy about.”